 Alligator is everybody’s worst nightmare when it comes to being bitten.
 The land/sea monster can rip off an arm or a leg with ease in a single bite and once their jaws clamp shut they are almost impossible to prise open again until the alligator himself decides he wants to.
-Alligator is one of the most fascinating animals; a powerful carnivorous reptile with 4 legs and a massive tail that is as long as its body.
-To learn more about this reptile, here are 20 interesting facts about alligators.
+Alligators are one of the most fascinating animals to have made it into this age; a powerful carnivorous reptile with 4 legs and a massive tail that is as long as its body.
+To learn more about this reptile, here are 20 interesting Alligator facts we have gathered for you.

 General Alligator Facts

-1 – ‘Alligator’ is a corruption of ‘El Legarto’, which is Spanish for, quite simply, ‘the lizard’, as named by the first explorers and early settlers in Florida.
+1 – ‘Alligator’ or ‘El Legarto’, which is Spanish for, quite simply, ‘the lizard’, as named by the first explorers and early settlers in Florida.

 3 – The American Alligator is much the larger of the two, being around 13 ft (4m) long and 360 kg (790 lb) in weight, while the Chinese Alligator is only around 2.1 m (7 ft) long.
 The largest alligator on record was in Louisiana and measured 19.2 ft (5.84 m).